-Just recently my friend Cullen Roche wrote a great piece entitled “Can we All Agree to Stop Comparing Everything to the S&P 500” in which he stated:
+Over the weekend, I was doing some research and stumbled across an article my friend Cullen Roche wrote a couple of years ago entitled “Can we All Agree to Stop Comparing Everything to the S&P 500” in which he stated:

 “Benchmarking is a pernicious thing in financial circles.
 Not only because it disconnects the way the client and a fund manager understand the concept of ‘risk’, but also because the concept of benchmarking seems to be misunderstood.”